-For the Proof of concept launch, we chose a method of comparing the test and the control groups across two different regions with similar sales history and customer behavior.
+For the Proof of concept launch, we chose a method of comparing the test and the control groups across two different regions with similar sales histories and customer behavior.

-Full deployment of the platform to recommend optimal prices goes through a multi-stage process.
+Full deployment of the optimal prices recommendation platform goes through a multi-stage process.

 Training of ML models